Good Shepherd Lutheran College: History and development

 The college is situated on 4.6 hectares of land (11 acres) which was once the site of the Noosa Drive-In theatre.
 In addition, the college has a licence to use oval space adjacent to its property, owned by the Noosa Shire Council.
 The College commenced its operations in 1985, using a temporary demountable building which was constructed through the generous support of local members of the Lutheran Congregation and the Lutheran Church of Australia.

-The Primary School was opened on 28 January 1986 with an enrolment of 66 students.
-In 1992, the Primary School was handed over by the Parish to the Lutheran Church of Australia, Queensland District which opened Good Shepherd Lutheran College, offering classes from Year 1 to Year 8.
+The Junior school was opened on 28 January 1986 with an enrolment of 66 students.
+In 1992, the Junior School was handed over by the Parish to the Lutheran Church of Australia, Queensland District which opened Good Shepherd Lutheran College, offering classes from Year 1 to Year 8.
 In 1996, classes were offered from Prep to Year 12 for the first time.

 An agreement was reached between the College and the Noosa Council in 2002 which provided for the acquisition of 1.1ha of additional land, on which a gymnasium, extra classrooms and a swimming pool are now located.